How to Use Data and AI in the Retail Customer Experience

 In many cases, brands aren’t even aware of the full extent of the barriers standing between them and a comprehensive view of their customers.
 Even worse, brands that attempt to deploy prescriptive AI-driven marketing strategies and support tools with an incomplete understanding of their customers run the risk of damaging those relationships with irrelevant and annoying communications.

 As a starting place, you need to track down all the locations where relevant customer data currently resides.
 This might include app data, email data, geo signals, behavioral data, the clickstream, customer feedback, and demographics.
 From there, you can begin to connect these sources together and learn from them.
-Platforms like Microsoft Customer Insights can help make this unification process easier.
+Tools like Amazon Connect Customer Profiles can help make data unification easier.

 Creating and targeting high-value persona groups can be a powerful way to begin to realize the potential of a more complete customer data profile.
 For example, clothing brand Lululemon recently started connecting transactional data and behavioral yoga-related activities (such as in-store classes) to basic sources of demographic data (from a 3rd-party service like Experian).
 As a result, the brand is learning how to more accurately measure and track customer intent — including which activities and transactions are indicators of future behaviors.
 These insights are helping the brand craft stronger recommendations for both products and services.